Hiking at the gorgeous Four Mills nature preserve in Pennsylvania

 Quiet winter walk at Norristown Farm Park in Pennsylvania

 This tranquil park in Montgomery County is an ideal destination for anyone seeking a laid-back easy walk far away from any city crowds.
+Living nearby, this became my go-to park for anytype of exercise.
 The park never gets overly busy even during the warmer months.
-This park features 7 miles of paved & rustic trails which are great for running, walking, biking, and cross country skiing after a storm.
+You will get to choose amongst 7 miles of paved & rustic trails which are great for running, walking, biking, and cross country skiing after a storm.
 More than 70 wildlife species and 170 species of bird currently call the park home.
 Be sure to check out the park’s monthly events calendar which include guided bird walks.

 This park is quite unique as it is a working farm which has been in operation since colonial times.
 Numerous historic buildings can be seen during your visit, the earliest dating back to 1764.
 See the map above for details on the 15 historic buildings located on-site.